Mallorca is the Mecca of the Hospitality Industry #

-- You may check out the layout of the hotel prior to booking to see which rooms might give you a better view, have better access or be less noisy.
+First Step: You may check out the layout of the hotel prior to booking to see which rooms might give you a better view, have better access or be less noisy.
 When booking in a franchise or a larger property, this is fairly easy to see.
 You can always call directly and ask questions such as which rooms have windows that open to allow for a fresh breeze, which rooms are away from the elevators (noise) and which rooms have a sea view.
 If views aren’t your thing and you are good at conversation, just ask the person on the phone which rooms are less expensive.
-You can choose one of those or…

 AM Tip: Make reasonable requests on staff and booking agents.
 If you ask for a suite and are paying for a single occupancy, you will be denied.

 Enjoy your vacations.
 See the world on a budget.

 By Memphis Holland